Tram line 2 is the cheapest and fastest way to travel to Nice Côte d’Azur Airport (NCE) from the city center, Vieux Ville, and port.

-Getting to Nice-Côte d’Azur Airport is the cheapest, easiest, and fastest on the new west-east tram line 2.
-The tram runs from Aéroport Terminal 2 and Aéroport Terminal 1 parallel to the Mediterranean coast and the Promenade des Anglais to the old town and city center of Nice Ville with its final stop at Port Lympia.
-Trams run every four to five minutes for much of the day with a total traveling time over the full route only 26 minutes.
-The tram replaced airport express buses 98 and 99 as the best way to travel from downtown Nice to the airport and in contrast to these buses, the tram has no airport surcharge and tickets are only the standard €1.50 per journey.
+Getting to Nice-Côte d’Azur Airport is the cheapest, easiest, and fastest on tram line 2.
+Tram 2 (blue on maps) runs from Aéroport Terminal 2 and Aéroport Terminal 1 parallel to the Mediterranean coast and the Promenade des Anglais to the old town and city center of Nice Ville with its final stop at Port Lympia.
+Trams run every eight minutes for much of the day with a total traveling time over the full route of less than half an hour.
+The tramway replaced airport express buses 98 and 99 as the best way to travel from downtown Nice to the airport and in contrast to these buses, the tram has no airport surcharge.
+Tram tickets to Nice Airport cost only the standard €1.70 per journey if already owning a rechargeable “La Carte” card — otherwise expect to pay €10 return.

 Traveling on the tram is free for everyone between airport terminals 1 and 2, as well as to Grand Arénas — the first tram stop from the airport and a convenient stop for numerous buses and St Augustin railway station.